privacy-scaling-explorations/webauth-circom/README.md

 Given the wide-spread deployment of the NIST P-256 curve due to its standardization and [reccomendation](https://csrc.nist.gov/pubs/sp/800/186/final), a majority of modern devices contain some form of secure element that can perform P-256 signatures with a private key that does not leave the secure hardware.

-This circuit depends on the [circom-ecdsa-p256](https://github.com/privacy-scaling-explorations/circom-ecdsa-p256) circuit for the signature verification.
+This circuit depends on the [circom-ecdsa-p256](https://github.com/privacy-scaling-explorations/circom-ecdsa-p256) circuit for the signature verification which uses [circom-pairing](https://github.com/yi-sun/circom-pairing) for ECC arithmetic.
+These files have been copied over and provided in the `circuits/` folder in order to avoid the complexities of gitmodules.

 ## Motivation
 Ethereum ECDSA signatures with normal EOA accounts can only utilize the [secp256k1](https://neuromancer.sk/std/secg/secp256k1), which has seen little adoption outside of cryptocurrency related projects.
 With the introduction and continued development of [account abstraction](https://ethereum.org/en/roadmap/account-abstraction) standards within Ethereum, alternative authentication flows are enabled for users.